 One of the most popular study areas at Providence, the Counselling Psychology degree program will prepare you for work as a Christian counsellor by building your knowledge of the discipline and honing your therapeutic skills.
 A major draw of this Master’s Degree is that considerable coursework can be completed via Distance Education, with remaining classes available in either Otterburne or Cochrane.
+The Distance Education element consists of a blend of online study, directed study and modular coursework.

 *Graduates of our M.A in Counselling Psychology program meet the requirements to be an Associate Counsellor with the Professional Association of Christian Counsellors and Psychotherapists (PACCP).
 Graduates are also able to register with other provincial associations (e.g.: College of Alberta Psychologists).
 See individual provincial websites for more information or contact firstname.lastname@example.org.